Choosing the Right Format When Writing Your Family History

 Each family member’s story would be a chapter or section in our book, and each story would work together in some way to illustrate a certain theme, idea, time period, or even a memory.

 Again, there is no shortage of ideas for compiling an anthology-style family history.
-You could write stories about the women in one direct line, write all about the men in one direct line, or even transcribe family members’ memories or interpretations of a certain important family event.
-Or you can have family members write their own stories and put them into book form.
+You could write stories about all the women or all the men in one direct line.

 Another interesting way to write your family’s history is by capturing certain events and writing about how they affected your ancestors.